OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-07/README.md

 ## Ansible Galaxy

-Installing NGINX and MongoDB is a little more involved than installing a single package each as we did with `fortune` and `cowsay`.
+Installing NGINX and MongoDB are a little more involved than installing a single package each as we did with `fortune` and `cowsay`.
 Fortunately, both are popular software and someone else has already come up with code we can use.
 The public repository for sharing that code is [Ansible Galaxy](https://galaxy.ansible.com/).